systemslab/popper-paper/paper/paper.md

 convention) on how to structure projects that make use of the DevOps toolkit

-![The same workflow as in @Fig:exp_workflow viewed through a DevOps looking glass.
-The logos correspond to commonly used tools from the "DevOps toolkit".
-From left-to-right, top-to-bottom: git, mercurial, subversion (code); docker, vagrant, spack, nix (packaging); git-lfs, datapackages, artifactory, archiva (input data); bash, ansible, puppet, slurm (execution); git-lfs, datapackages, icinga, nagios (output data and runtime metrics); jupyter, paraview, travis, jenkins (analysis, visualization and continuous integration); restructured text, latex, asciidoctor and markdown (manuscript); gitlab, bitbucket and github (experiment changes).}
-](figures/devops_approach.png){#fig:devops-approach}

 ## Version Control

 Traditionally the content managed in a version-control system (VCS) is the project's source code; for an academic article the equivalent is the article's content: article text, experiments (code and data) and figures.
-The idea of keeping an article's source in a VCS is not new and in fact many people follow this practice [@brown_how_2014 ;
+The idea of keeping an article's source in a VCS is not new and in fact many people follow this practice [@dolfi_model_2014].
-@dolfi_model_2014].
 However, this only considers automating the generation of the article in its final format (usually PDF).
 While this is useful, here we make the distinction between changing the prose of the paper, changing the parameters of the experiment (both its components and its configuration), as well as storing the experiment results.

 Ideally, one would like the entire end-to-end pipeline for all the experiments contained in an article to be managed by a version control